-Omeprazole is one of the most commonly prescribed drugs in the UK, mainly used for the treatment of gastro-oesophageal reflux disease (GORD) with symptoms of the heartburn caused by stomach acid, which rises from the stomach into the oesophagus (the tube that connects your mouth and stomach).
-In this post, I will discuss different Omeprazole alternative drugs available for the public to buy and as prescription-only medications.
+Omeprazole is one of the most commonly prescribed drugs in the UK, mainly used for the treatment of gastro-oesophageal reflux disease (GORD) with symptoms such as heartburn caused by stomach acid, which rises from the stomach into the oesophagus (the tube that connects your mouth and stomach).
+In this post, I will discuss different Omeprazole alternative drugs available for the public to buy and options for prescription-only medications.
+Additionally, the following will be reviewed:

 Is Omeprazole available over the counter without prescription?